varmox/numberplatesCH/README.md

 <hr>
 <b> Files </b>

-number_plate_det.m -> is the actual detection script imgfildata.mat -> reference file with trained characters training_imgfildata.m -> script to write into imgfildata.mat
+number_plate_det.m -> is the actual detection script <br>
+imgfildata.mat -> reference file with trained characters <br>
+training_imgfildata.m -> script to write into imgfildata.mat <br>
-learning_edited.m -> script to parse all characters from an image, invert them and store them individually
+learning_edited.m -> script to parse all characters from an image, invert them and store them individually <br>